-- 1. Did not follow the procedures as set out in the Rules of Racing. - 2.
-Erred in the interpretation of the Rules of Racing. - 3.
-Failed to properly apply the Rules of Racing to the facts. - 4.
-Did not consider material facts in coming to its decision. - 5.
+- 10.18.1.
+Did not follow the procedures as set out in the Rules of Racing. - 10.18.2.
+Erred in the interpretation of the Rules of Racing. - 10.18.3.
+Failed to properly apply the Rules of Racing to the facts. - 10.18.4.
+Did not consider material facts in coming to its decision. - 10.18.5.
 Was biased.

 The RCA CEO shall appoint an Appeal Committee of three persons, knowledgeable in the Rules of Racing and independent of the parties involved in the dispute, to hear the appeal and render a decision.
-The Appeals Committee shall give the concerned parties notice of the time and date at which the appeal is to be heard, no later than 21 days before the date of the hearing.
-All Umpires who previously adjudicated the matter under appeal, either as an objection, or, as a member of the Board of the Jury, shall not participate as a member of the Appeal Committee or, be involved in the decision of the Appeal Committee, however they may be requested by the Appeal Committee to provide evidence.
+The Appeals Committee shall give the concerned parties notice of the time and date at which the appeal is to be heard, no later than 7 days before the date of the hearing.
+All Umpires who previously adjudicated the matter under appeal, either as an objection, or, as a member of the Board of the Jury, shall not participate as a member of the Appeal Committee or, be involved in the decision of the Appeal Committee.
+They may, however, be requested by the Appeal Committee to provide evidence.

-The decision of the Appeals Committee shall be final.
+The decision of the Appeal Committee shall be the final decision of RCA.